-What is your greatest Thanksgiving challenge?
+What is your biggest Thanksgiving challenge?

 That day my family enjoyed all they could eat of everything they chose to eat.
 One child had a dish piled high with nothing but cantaloupe; another went back for multiple servings of mac and cheese.
-And I had the satisfaction of watching my children clean their plates, knowing I would have no plates to clean later!
+I had the satisfaction of watching my children clean their plates, knowing I would have no plates to clean later!

 Well, shoot, how is anyone supposed to narrow down a menu from that many options?

-I don’t know about you, but I get sidetracked by other things as well.
+I get sidetracked by other things as well.
 I focus on my to-dos and overlook all God has done.
 I concentrate on current needs and ignore God’s past provision.
 I get complacent in my plenty and frustrated by my wants.

 Then I will praise You and thank You at the great gathering.
 Psalm 35:18a

 For Your Holiday Table

 - Growing Together in Gratitude: Character Stories for Families